Santhoshnov/portfolio-design/README.md

-A simple portfolio design using bootstrap
+A simple portfolio design using Bootstrap